 My hypothesis is that if we can fairly compensate people by way of base salary, give everyone something extra if we hit our financial targets, and create an inclusive, abundant, transparent, cooperative, and sustainable model for paying one person more than another… we might have a shot of making it work and allowing folks to meet their individual financial goals.

-If an employee receives a fair salary, is compensated when the company does well, but decides not to participate in the broader plan… they may not like that they didn’t get anything extra, but at least they’d understand why and know what needed to happen in order to participate in the future.
-If your good enough to be on the team, that door is always open.
+If an employee receives a fair salary, is compensated when the company does well but decides not to participate in the broader plan… they may not like that they didn’t get anything extra, but at least they’d understand why and know what needed to happen in order to participate in the future.
+If you’re good enough to be on the team, that door is always open.

 Okay… so what do you think?
 Is it fair or a slippery slope?
 What could we do differently?
 I realize we are a services company, but could these ideas work in a traditional software company?
 Would a model like this work for an agile team?
 An agile enterprise?
 If it would work, what kinds of measures might we consider for software developers and other team members?